PoorHttp/PoorWSGI/doc/readme.txt

 As like Args class, if poor_AutoForm is set to Off, or if method is no POST, PUT or PATCH, req.form is EmptyForm is instance instead of FieldStorage.

+==== File uploading ====

+By default, pythons FieldStorage, so poorwsgi.FieldStorage too, store files somewhere to /tmp dictionary.
+This works in FieldStorage, which calls TemporaryFile.
+Uploaded files are accessible like another form variables, but.

+Any variables from FieldStorage is accessible with __getitem__ method.
+So you can get variable by {req.form[key]}, which gets FieldStorage instance.
+This instance have some another variables, which you can test, what type of variable is.

+    @app.route('/test/upload', methods = state.METHOD_GET_POST)
+    def test_upload(req):
+        # store file from upload variable to my_file_storage file
+        if 'upload' in req.form and req.form['upload'].filename:
+            with open('my_file_storage', 'w+b') as f:
+                f.write(req.form['upload'].file.read())

+==== Your own file callback ====

+Sometimes, you want to use your own file_callback, because you don't want to use TemporaryFile as storage for this upload files.
+You can do it with simple adding {file} class.
+But if you want to do in Python 3.x, you must add io.FileIO class, cause file class not exist in Python 3.x.

+    from poorwsgi import *
+    from sys import version_info

+    if version_info.major >= 3:
+        from io import FileIO
+        file = FileIO

+    app.auto_form = False   # disable automatic request body parsing - IMPORTANT !

+    @app.pre_process()
+    def auto_form(req):
+        if req.method_number == state.METHOD_POST:
+            # store upload files permanently with their right file names
+            req.form = request.FieldStorage(req,
+                        keep_blank_values = app.keep_blank_values,
+                        strict_parsing = app.strict_parsing,
+                        file_callback = file)

+As you can see, this example works, but it is so bad solution of your problem.
+Little bit better solution will be, if you store files only if exist and only to special separate dictionary, which could be configurable.
+That you need use factory to create file_callback.

+    from poorwsgi import *
+    from sys import version_info

+    if version_info.major >= 3:
+        from io import FileIO
+        file = FileIO

+    class Storage(file):
+        def __init__(self, directory, filename):
+            self.path = directory + '/' + filename
+            if os.access(self.path, os.F_OK):
+                raise Exception("File %s exist yet" % filename) super(Storage, self).__init__(self.path, 'w+b')

+    class StorageFactory:
+        def __init__(self, directory):
+            self.directory = directory
+            if not os.access(directory, os.R_OK):
+                os.mkdir(directory)

+        def create(self, filename):
+            return Storage(self.directory, filename)

+    app.auto_form = False   # disable automatic request body parsing - IMPORTANT !

+    @app.pre_process()
+    def auto_form(req):
+    """ Own implementation of req.form paring before any POST request with own file_callback.
+    """
+    if req.method_number == state.METHOD_POST:
+        factory = StorageFactory('./upload')
+        try:
+            req.form = request.FieldStorage(req,
+                        keep_blank_values = app.keep_blank_values,
+                        strict_parsing = app.strict_parsing,
+                        file_callback = factory.create)
+        except Exception as e:
+            req.log_error(e)

 ==== Application / User options ====
 Like in mod_python Request, Poor WSGI Request have get_options method too.